visivo-io/visivo/mkdocs/how_it_works.md

 | Expensive Widget | 50       | 2023-01-03   |
 | Expensive Widget | 50       | 2023-01-09   |

-You can generate a trace in a yml file directly your project.
-The trace can be just a few lines or get more complex if you want to customize it.
+You can write a trace in any yml file directly your project.
+The trace can be just a few lines or more complex if you want to customize it.
 Here's an example of a fairly simple trace that builds on the `widget_sales` model:

 === "Relational Db"